 The Solana-based lending protocol Solend reported $1.26 million in bad debt due to an oracle attack.
 PeckShield, a security firm, reported the incident on Wednesday.

-Solend operates decentralised lending system that enables users to borrow and earn interest on crypto assets through lending pools.
+Solend operates a decentralised lending system that enables users to borrow and earn interest on crypto assets through lending pools.

 The company recognised the vulnerability and reported that three loan pools were attacked, including Hubble stablecoins, Kamino tokens, and Coin98 tokens.
 Oracle attacks on USDH targeting the Coin98, Stable, and Kamino isolated pools were found, leading to $1.26M in bad debt, as Solend tweeted.